-Henrik Enderlein and Jean Pisani-Ferry, both Professors at the Hertie School of Governance, have been tasked by the German and French governments with preparing proposals for economic reforms in both countries.
+Henrik Enderlein and Jean Pisani-Ferry, both Professors at the Hertie School, have been tasked by the German and French governments with preparing proposals for economic reforms in both countries.

 Henrik Enderlein is Associate Dean and Professor for Political Economy at the Hertie School.
 Since January 2014 he has also served as the Director of the Jacques Delors Institute – Berlin, a jointly founded think tank by the Hertie School and the Paris-based Jacques Delors Institut Notre Europe.
 After studying economics and political science at Sciences Po in Paris and Columbia University in New York, he completed a PhD at the Max Planck Institute for the Study of Societies in Cologne.
 From 2001 until 2003, he worked as an economist at the European Central Bank in Frankfurt, before taking up a Junior Professorship in Economics at the Free University Berlin in 2003.

 Jean Pisani-Ferry is Commissioner-General for Policy Planning, reporting to the French Prime Minister and has been Professor of Economics and Public Management at the Hertie School since 2013.
 He contributed to founding the Brussels-based economic think tank Bruegel in 2005 and served as its Director.
 Pisani-Ferry previously held positions at the French institute for international economics, the Group of Economic Policy Analysis and the European Commission.
 He has taught at Université Paris-Dauphine, Ecole Polytechnique, and the Université libre de Bruxelles.
 His most recent book The Euro Crisis and its Aftermath (Oxford University Press) was published in 2014.